EthanZ16/weather_app/README.md

  - Data interpolation algorithm: Convert 3-hour interval weather data into hourly data for 24-hour weather forecast display.

 ## Current Status
-### (1) Completed Features
+### ▪Completed Features
   - City weather search function: supports multiple query methods
   - Current weather display: including temperature, humidity, wind speed, air pressure, wind speed and other basic information.
+  - Interactive communication: Share, save, and comment on the current city's weather.
   - 24-hour forecast: Grouped by hour and displays simple information such as time and temperature.
   - Multi-day forecast: correctly display the date, day of the week, maximum temperature, minimum temperature and other valid information.
+  - Fun Weather Forecast: The solar term of the current date, the highest and lowest temperatures of the current week, the weather on this day in history, and the predicted time of the next meteor shower.
   - Theme switching: Free switching between two themes is realized, optimizing the visual experience.

-### (2) Functions that are constantly being improved
+### ▪Functions that are constantly being improved
   - Interactive map optimization: The basic map display and clickable city coordinates have been completed, and optimization will continue.
 For example, regional weather overview, mobile gesture support optimization, etc.

-### (3) Currently, the test coverage of various functions has reached 75%.
+### ▪Currently, the test coverage of various functions has reached 75%.

 ## Future Plans
-### (1) Added Air Quality Index (AQI) display
+### ▪Added Air Quality Index (AQI) display
   - For example, the system obtains the index of relevant air pollutants and rates the air quality according to the corresponding evaluation criteria (heavy pollution, light pollution, good, excellent).

-### (2) Implement weather data caching to reduce API calls
+### ▪Implement weather data caching to reduce API calls
   - Add caching function to the software, reduce the number of API calls and shorten the response time

-### (3) Add weather alerts
+### ▪Add weather alerts
   - Different alert levels (prompt, concern, warning, emergency) are divided according to the impact of the weather, and different types of notifications are sent to customers according to the alert level.

-### (4) Added automatic detection of user location
+### ▪Added automatic detection of user location
   - If the user turns on "Location information access permission", the system will automatically obtain the current location and return detailed weather information at the user's coordinates.

-### (5) Support more language localization
+### ▪Support more language localization
   - To adapt to users in different countries and regions, we will continue to update the software language system to support multiple languages.

-### (6) Develop mobile app version
+### ▪Develop mobile app version
   - The current software can realize web page query.
 In order to optimize the experience and take care of the majority of mobile users, we will try to develop a mobile application version to facilitate users.

+# Additional components
-## Development Environment
+## Domo

-### 1.Programming languages ​​and technology stack
+## Environments of the software development and running
-  - Main language: JavaScript (ES6+)
+   - Language: JavaScript (ES6+)
    - Framework: React 18
-  - Build tool: Vite
+   - Build: Vite
-  - CSS processing: Native CSS + CSS modules
+   - Styling: CSS Modules

-### 2.Hardware/Software Requirements
-  *Development Environment*
-  - Node.js v16+
-  - npm 8+
+   - Dev Requirements: Node.js 16+ / npm 8+ / Modern browsers
-  - modern browsers (Chrome/Firefox/Edge)

-  *Production environment*
-  - Any browser that supports modern JavaScript
-  - A server with at least 1GB of RAM
+   - Production: JS-enabled browsers / 1GB RAM server

-## Third-party dependencies
-   - react (^18.2.0) : A JavaScript library for building user interfaces, which is the core framework of the application.
-   - react-dom (^18.2.0) : React's DOM rendering package, responsible for rendering React components into the browser DOM.
-   - axios (^1.3.4) : A library for sending HTTP requests, which is used in the application to obtain weather data from the OpenWeatherMap API.
-   - react-icons (^4.8.0) : A React component library that provides various icons, which is used for various icon displays in the application.

-## Statement
+## Declarations
-### This project uses the following open source resources:
-  - Weather data: provided by OpenWeatherMap API (subject to its terms of use).
+   - Weather data: OpenWeatherMap API
-  - Icons: from React Icons library (MIT license).
+   - Icons: React Icons (MIT)
-  - UI components: based in part on best practices from the open source community.
+   - License: MIT Open Source

-### This project follows the MIT open source license.
-All third-party libraries are used under their respective licenses.
+   - All third-party libraries comply with their respective licenses